GoldenBitsSoftware/zephyr/samples/authentication/bluetooth/README.rst

 There are two Bluetooth firmware applications, central and peripheral.
 The Central acts as t he client, the peripheral acts as the server.
 The Central initiates the authentication messages.

-The Central starts scanning and the authentication process after the DT_ALIAS_SW0_GPIOS_PIN button is pressed.
-For the Nordic nRF52840 DK, this GPIO maps to button Button 3.
+IMPORTANT: The Central starts scanning and the authentication process after the DT_ALIAS_SW0_GPIOS_PIN button is pressed.
+For the Nordic nRF52840 DK, this GPIO maps to button Button 1.

 The authentication method, DTLS or Challenge-Response, is configurable via KConfig menu.